What does it really take to lose weight successfully?

 #6 GET YOUR ASS TO THE GYM.

-Exercise isn’t required to lose weight, but it’s only going to make your life easier and your results better.
-As we discussed previously, weight loss occurs when less calories are eaten than they are burned.
+As mentioned previously, exercise isn’t required to lose weight, but it’s only going to make your life easier and your results better.
+As we discussed previously, weight loss occurs when fewer calories are eaten than they are burned.
 We can reduce caloric intake to achieve this, and we can also increase our energy expenditure through exercise.
 The better the metabolic stimulus for calorie loss, the easier the diet will be.
 The biggest reason this will help you: metabolisms are adaptive (to a degree).
+You need to take that into account when figuring out your lifestyle changes, as this involves more than a simple math equation - that equation changes as you drop weight and get into better shape overall.

 If you’ve ever been on a diet and had great success only to hit a plateau and not be able to break through it: it’s because your metabolism has adapted to your current caloric intake.
+That may leave you wondering how you can burn stubborn fat that tends to linger after that initial push.
 There are a *lot* of factors that go into this, but I’ll try and only brush on them briefly.
 The most ignored factor is that weight loss itself is removing energy requirements off your body.

 When we remove 20lbs from our body, that 20lbs is like removing a weight vest.
 Put a 20lbs weight vest on and do your daily routine - you’re going to be a lot more worn out throughout the day and require more calories from simple things like walking around and getting up and down the stairs.

+The type of exercise you take on matters quite a bit as well in terms of your overall results.
 Specific types of exercise don’t only increase calorie loss while you’re exercising, they can increase your metabolic rate for days.
 Working out with weights or doing High Intensity Interval Training (HIIT) puts a stress on your body that requires a lot of recovery and will bump the amount of calories you’re burning throughout the day and even into the next day or two (depending on level of intensity).
-Simply put - if you want to eat more and keep losing weight, you’re going to want to exercise and you’re going to want to do the most beneficial forms of it.
+Simply put - if you want to eat more and keep losing weight, you’re going to want to exercise and you’re going to want to do the most beneficial forms of it if you want to burn stubborn fat.

 Sorry, cardio bunnies; the long slow cardio will burn calories but it’s not going to bump your metabolism up to the degree exercise with weights or HIIT cardio will.
 If you’d like more information on this one, leave us a comment and I’ll be sure to do a blog post for you - there’s a lot more information out there on this one.